 Fathers are more involved in their children’s upbringing now than they were a few generations ago, but we know that personal, social and cultural barriers continue to exist that hinder a father’s involvement in their children’s upbringing.
 Policies such as shared parental leave and extensions to paternity leave have made modest advances in shifting cultural behaviour, but more work needs to be done.

 Future Men is secretariat of the All Party Parliamentary Group (APPG) on Fatherhood.
 The APPG is a cross-party group of MPs and Peers.
-The APPG on Fatherhood aims to help to promote the wellbeing of children by ensuring that legal and policy frameworks keep up with the changing nature of family life, and that legislation encourages active and responsible fatherhood.
+Its aim is to help to promote the wellbeing of children by ensuring that legal and policy frameworks keep up with the changing nature of family life, and that legislation encourages active and responsible fatherhood.

-To receive a formal invitation with joining instructions, details of speakers and updates about the APPG’s future activities please join the mailing list.
+To find out more and receive updates about the APPG’s future activities please join the mailing list.
 APPG Privacy Statement

 Minutes & Papers